Dantong88/bagfile_analysis/README.md

 source activate bagpy_analysis
 ```

-## Get the repo and prepare the tools
+## Get the repo and prepare the bagfiles
 User can get the repo by the following command:
 ```
 git clone https://github.com/Dantong88/bagfile_analysis_tool